JohnTerragnoli/ECE281_Lab1/README.md

 ![alt tag](https://raw.github.com/JohnTerragnoli/ECE281_Lab1/master/Proper%20Schematic3.PNG "Logic Circuit")

 #**ISE Project Navigator**
 The logic from this circuit was then recreated, using code, in a new project in ISE Project Navigator.
+This was done so that the logic could be tested against many test cases, which is below.
+Also, this same code was uploaded to the NEXYS 2.

+This is how it was done:
+1) a library was added to the beginning of the code for standard logic.
+2) The names of the inputs and the outputs of the circuit were initialized and classified as standard logic signals.
+3) All of the wires in the middle of the circuit were named, just like the schematic above, initialized, and classified as standard logic signals.
+4) In the "begin" seciton, the logic for how the wires, A, B, C, NOT-A, NOT_B, NOT_C, H,I,J,K,L,X,Y,AND Z relate was created.
+This was done using basic commands such as "and", "or", and "not".
+5) The hyperlink to the code is:

 #**Test Waves**
 ![alt tag](https://raw.github.com/JohnTerragnoli/ECE281_Lab1/master/Prelab%20waves.PNG "Text Waves")